-Lab Objectives: The objective of the lab is to provide the student with an understanding of the formation of an Image, to know the properties of different types of image.
-Additionally, to understand different types of transformation of images and learn and analyze their effects.
+Lab Objectives: The objective of the lab is to provide the student with an understanding of the formation of an Image, to know the properties of different types of image, to understand different types of transformation of images, and to learn and analyze their effects using computer simulations.
 Additional objective of course is to analyze the effects of different noises on images and perform different types of noise elimination technique.
 Finally, student will learn on filtering effect on degraded images.